EIGHT LEGS OFF THE APPALACHIAN TRAIL, Original Horror Short Story

 In total survival mode, Katie barely stopped to take notice, barreling out of the woods to a cliff.
 Below, the waters raged.
 “Wait, did we do all the way to New River Gorge?”

-Katie had taken a rafting trip there in college, on of her last non urban adventure.
+Katie had taken a rafting trip there in college, one of her last non urban adventures.
 This was at least a hundred and fifty miles west of their next planned rest stop on the trail.
 If she was right, the ride would be wild but she couldn’t be far from a town, or at least a campsite.

-As Katie leapt towards the dangerous waters she briefly felt a jerk mid air before losing consciousness.
+Katie took a few steps back, ran towards the cliff and leapt towards the dangerous waters before she felt a sudden jerk mid air before losing consciousness.

 She looked back to Cynthia who wanted to scream but could not.
 They were paralyzed.
 Katie did her best to remain calm.
 Don’t panic!
 You panic?
 You die.

-Katie’s eyes fell back on Cynthia as her friend twitched and moaned and began to violently seize.
-Her skin turned purple and ripped open from within as thousands of spiderlings scratched their way into the world.
+Katie’s eyes fell back on Cynthia as her friend twitched and moaned and began to seize.
+The violent convulsions turned her skin purple – head to toe internal bleeding.
+Aa her body fell limp, Cynthia ripped open from within as thousands of spiderlings scratched their way into the world.

 , ,